MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/collections/best-practices-for-collections.md

 A collection update from a CAS with multiple primary sites can be time consuming.
 If a collection doesn't evaluate in a timely fashion, it's tempting to repeat the request.

 Once a collection evaluation thread begins and loads the evaluation graph, evaluation continues until the collection evaluation graph is empty.
 The thread then terminates and becomes available for the next evaluation.
-However, if another collection evaluation cycle queues while the thread is evaluating collections, the thread immediately restarts to attempt an evaluation of the "missed" evaluation cycle.
+However, if another collection evaluation cycle queues while the thread is evaluating collections, the thread immediately restarts to attempt an evaluation of the "missed" cycle.

 Each evaluation method runs in its own thread.
 It's possible that within the thread, Configuration Manager may attempt to graph the same collection more than once.
 Configuration Manager then drops the second and subsequent requests.

 To prevent these scenarios, avoid manual collection evaluations of large trees, especially when working from the CAS with multiple sites.

-## Assess collection depth and cross-referencing
+## Consider collection depth and cross-referencing

-To strike a balance between business requirements and performance, it's important to understand the collection structure you're creating and its dependencies on other collections.
-If you create a collection with rules that reference one or more collections that also refer to other collections, all of those collections will be evaluated to create the membership of the collection.
+To strike a balance between business requirements and performance, it's important to understand the collection structure you create, and its dependencies on other collections.
+If you create a collection with rules that reference one or more collections that also refer to other collections, all of those collections are evaluated to create the membership of the collection.

 The include and exclude collection rules in Configuration Manager make referencing collections easier than writing a custom WQL query.
 However, if using include and exclude collections results in a high performance toll, you can use the WQL query method instead: